 I forgot that for my son too.
 His behavior often caused me to forget who he was and only see all that addiction had made him to be.
-I forgot the smart and and handsome and talented son I gave birth to, and only saw, the hopelessness of who he had become, as his addiction morphed him into someone unrecognizable.
+I forgot the smart and and handsome and talented son I gave birth to.
+Instead, I could only see the hopelessness of who he had become as his addiction morphed him into someone unrecognizable.

 But Jesus hasn’t forgotten him.
 Not for one second.
-He has never lost hope.
-He has never stopped seeing him for who he really is, deep down inside, under all that pain he is trying to hide from.
+He has never lost sight of his child.
+He has never stopped seeing him for who he really is, deep down inside, under all that pain he is trying to hide.

 He didn’t forget me either.
 He reminded me then and still reminds me today of who I am.
 Through his word, he wipes the steam off the mirror and shows me who I am, the girl he created in his image.

-The daughter or son he loves, his chosen one.
+He sees his special and unique creation, the daughter he loves, his chosen one.